Israeli PM says he will use “disproportionate” force in response to rocket fire.

 “The response will come at the time, the place and the manner that we choose.”

-Tzipi Livni, the foreign minister and one of the candidates to replace Olmert after parliamentary elections on February 10, also used the cabinet meeting to threaten further action against Hamas.
+Tzipi Livni, the foreign minister, one of the candidates to replace Olmert after parliamentary elections on February 10, also used the cabinet meeting to threaten further action against Hamas.

 Livni, who heads Olmert’s Kadima party, said that Israel must respond to rocket attacks “immediately”.